Troytown Handicap Chase Preview, Tips, Runners & Trends

 3. Tout Est Permis (6:10.90) in 2018

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Troytown Handicap Chase next time out, then you would have backed a total of 5 winners.
-Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of +20.53.
-Whilst we wait for the 2025 Troytown Handicap Chase, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of +21.53.
+Ahead of the 2026 Troytown Handicap Chase, why not head over to the racing predictions for tips on other races today?

 What the expert says...